Best Practices for Recording Your Remote Pitch Deck

 Under ordinary circumstances, your pitch deck serves as the very foundation of your pitch.
 But these days, it’s also all your audience sees during your presentation apart from your face.

-“Rethinking our pitch deck for a virtual audience pushed us to think critically about the graphics and slide design,” Seidman said, “because the last thing we want is our audience drifting off to other tabs.”
+“Rethinking our pitch deck over video conferencing and for a virtual audience pushed us to think critically about the graphics and slide design,” Seidman said, “because the last thing we want is our audience drifting off to other tabs.”

 As a founder, you’re used to thinking about ways to make life easier and more efficient.
 Your pitch deck should drive that sentiment home in both its content and its design.